noelportugal/AmazonEchoApi/README.md

     String output = amazonEchoApi.httpGet("/api/todos?type=TASK&size=1");
   }
 ```
 After getting output you can parse the JSON and do whatever you want.
-If you look at my AmazonEchoApi.java main, you will see that check the TODO list every 15 seconds and store the itemId.
-If there is a new one the I go ahead and trigger whatever I want.
+If you look at my AmazonEchoApi.java main, you will see that I check the TODO list every 15 seconds and store the itemId.
+If there is a new one then I go ahead and trigger whatever I want.

 This example was build with Netbeans and runs in a Raspberry Pi.
 I included the following libs:
 * HttpClient